Lake Seminar 2021 – “Phosphorus Pollution, A High Stakes Watershed Issue ”

 The Federation of Vermont Lakes and Ponds (FOVLAP) holds two “Main Events” each year.

-- FOVLAP’s Annual Meeting is held the fourth Monday in July at a centrally-located site accessible to all members and attendees.
-The meeting usually lasts all day and provides member associations with the opportunity to network with other Vermont lake associations, hear about their activities and learn from their experiences.
-The day is highlighted by keynote speakers with professional backgrounds in a variety of subjects of interest to our members, such as aquatic invasive species (e.g. Eurasian Milfoil, Zebra Mussels), best management practices to control erosion and nutrient runoff when developing waterfront land, boating rules and regulations, and other pertinent and timely topics.
+- Our Annual Meeting is held each year in early September at a centrally-located site accessible to all members and attendees.
+The meeting is a full day and provides member associations with the opportunity to network with other Vermont lake associations, hear about their activities and learn from their experiences.
+The day is highlighted by keynote speakers with professional backgrounds in a variety of subjects of interest to our members, such as aquatic invasive species (e.g., Eurasian watermilfoil, zebra mussels, spiny waterflea), best management practices to control erosion and nutrient runoff when developing waterfront land, boating rules and regulations, and other pertinent and timely topics.
 Individual lake associations also give reports on their concerns and activities.
-(See the bottom of this page for minutes from these meetings).
+(See the bottom of our annual meetings page for minutes from these meetings).

-- FOVLAP’s Lake Seminar is a one-day educational seminar held each year in early June.
-The agenda usually focuses on aquatic invasive species and shoreland and watershed management, with numerous speakers and workshops providing the latest information on topics critical to the success of our members’ lake management and protection activities.
+- The Lake Seminar is a one-day educational seminar held each year in early June in conjunction with DEC Lakes and Ponds staff.
+Agenda topics typically include aquatic invasive species, and shore land and watershed management, with numerous speakers and workshops providing the latest information on topics critical to the success of our members’ lake management and protection activities.

 In addition to our two main events, other activities include:

-- We are members of the international North American Lake Management Society (NALMS), and the New England Chapter of NALMS (NEC-NALMS).
-Our officers frequently attend national and local chapter meetings and provide information in areas of interest to our members.
+- As members of the international North American Lake Management Society (NALMS), and the New England Chapter of NALMS (NEC-NALMS), our officers frequently attend national and local chapter meetings, providing information in areas of interest to our members.

-- We monitor and speak to any proposed state legislation that we perceive to have a material effect on the interest of our members.
+- We monitor and speak to proposed state legislation that we perceive to have a material effect on the interest of our members.
+Visit our Legislative News page for specifics.

-- We depend on, and receive, professional advice and counsel from the staff of the Water Quality Division, Vermont Agency of Natural Resources.
-They attend our annual meeting, and also meet with individual lake and pond associations, providing onsite guidance and advice.
+- We depend on, and receive, professional advice and counsel from the staff of the Watershed Management Division, Vermont Agency of Natural Resources.
+Division staff attend our annual meeting, participate in our annual Lake Seminar, and meet with individual lake and pond associations, providing onsite guidance and advice.
 They are an integral part of our organization.

-Many of our members participate in volunteer lake monitoring opportunities:
+- Many of our directors and members participate in volunteer lake monitoring opportunities: